Princess Michael of Kent: Royal and charitable activities

-Prince and Princess Michael represented the Queen at the Belize independence celebrations and at the coronation of King Mswati III of Eswatini.
-Prince Michael also supports a large number of charities and organisations, and Princess Michael supports him in his work.
+Marie-Christine and Michael represented the Queen at the Belize independence celebrations and at the coronation of King Mswati III of Eswatini.
+Michael supports a large number of charities and organisations, and Marie-Christine supports him in his work.

-Since she was a teenager, Princess Michael has held a long and enduring passion for the conservation of cheetahs and she is international royal patron for the Cheetah Conservation Fund in Namibia.
-She is a Fellow of the Linnean Society of London, a learned society dedicated to natural history and taxonomy.
+Marie-Christine is the international royal patron of the Cheetah Conservation Fund in Namibia.
+She is also a Fellow of the Linnean Society of London, a learned society dedicated to natural history and taxonomy.

 Finances

-Prince Michael has never received a parliamentary annuity or an allowance from the Privy Purse.
+Michael has never received a parliamentary annuity or an allowance from the Privy Purse.
 The couple have had the use of a five-bedroom, five-reception grace and favour apartment at Kensington Palace.
-Queen Elizabeth II had paid the rent for the apartment at a market rate of £120,000 annually from her own private funds with the couple paying the nominal amount of £70 per week.
-The rent goes to the Grant-in-aid, provided by the Government for the maintenance of the Occupied Royal Palaces.
-The rent is based on the current rate for commercially rented properties at Kensington Palace, and is recorded in the overall figures for commercial rents in the Grant-in-aid annual report.
-This rent payment by the Queen is "in recognition of the Royal engagements and work for various charities which Prince and Princess Michael of Kent have undertaken at their own expense, and without any public funding", according to a statement released by the British Monarchy Media Centre.
+Queen Elizabeth II paid the rent for the apartment at a market rate of £120,000 annually from her private funds, with the couple contributing a nominal £70 per week.
+The rent is paid into the Grant-in-aid, which is provided by the Government for the maintenance of the Occupied Royal Palaces, and is recorded within the overall figures for commercial rents in the Grant-in-aid annual report.
+According to the British Monarchy Media Centre, the Queen's payment was made "in recognition of the Royal engagements and work for various charities which Prince and Princess Michael of Kent have undertaken at their own expense, and without any public funding".

-In 2008, it was announced that it had been agreed that Prince and Princess Michael would pay rent of £120,000 a year from their own funds from 2010.
-Members of Parliament on the public accounts committee had demanded the change after the Kents' rent had come to light.
-The Kents have lived in the apartment since 1979, paying only their utility bills prior to 2002.
+In 2008, it was announced that Marie-Christine and Michael would begin paying the full £120,000 annual rent from their own funds from 2010.
+Members of Parliament on the Public Accounts Committee had called for the change after the couple's rental arrangement came to light.
+They have lived in the apartment since 1979, paying only their utility bills prior to 2002.